microsoft/ELL/docs/tutorials/Boosting-classifier-accuracy-by-grouping-categories/index.md

 import model
 ```

-As in previous tutorials, define a helper functions that reads images from the camera.
+As in previous tutorials, define a helper function that reads images from the camera.

 ```python
 def get_image_from_camera(camera):